Human rights in Hungary: Political freedom

 The Hungarian government has been accused by Human Rights Watch of circumventing the separation of powers and governing through an increasingly powerful executive.
 Corruption in the Hungarian government is not addressed despite criticism from organizations such as the Group of States against Corruption.
 The Freedom of Information Act is limited in its power to require disclosure and many government activities are exempted.
 In response to the COVID-19 pandemic in March 2020, the government granted emergency powers to the executive that granted it wide latitude in ruling by decree, and these powers were renewed several times afterward.
 These powers have been used to restrict civil liberties outside the scope of public health.

 The Democracy Index ranked Hungary as the 56th most democratic country in 2021, with a score of 6.50 out of 10.
-Freedom House ranked Hungary as "Partly Free" in 2022 with a score of 69/100.
+Freedom House ranked Hungary as "Partly Free" in 2024 with a score of 65/100.
 In the Corruption Perceptions Index, Hungary ranked 73rd out of 180 countries in 2021.

 Elections

 Manipulation of electoral laws, electoral irregularities, and control of the media have been raised as concerns during elections alongside voter support for illiberal democracy.
 An OSCE report in 2018 found that the government discourages public involvement in election oversight through "intimidating rhetoric" and that elections are often operated without the presence of opposition or nonpartisan observers.
 No evidence was found of election fraud that would affect the results of an election.

-The ruling party of Fidesz has been found to utilize state resources to impede the ability of electoral challengers to compete, and the government has been accused of imposing financial penalties on districts and cities where the opposition is in power.
+The ruling party of Fidesz has been found to use state resources to impede the ability of electoral challengers to compete, and the government has been accused of imposing financial penalties on districts and cities where the opposition is in power.
 The government has been accused of running fraudulent opposition candidates to split the vote in Fidesz's favor.
 Authorities have also interfered with the ability of opposition figures to engage in peaceful political activities.
 State media is used by the Orbán government in campaigning and the State Audit Office is used to police opposition political activity while overlooking the activity of Fidesz.